0xfunboy/AIRapiserv/README.md

 - CoinGecko, CoinMarketCap, CryptoCompare, DexScreener (enabled automatically if keys are present).
 - DEXTools/Codex can be added by setting `DEXTOOLS_TOKEN_LIST_URL` / `CODEX_TOKEN_LIST_URL` in `.env`.

+All discoveries are persisted in Postgres (`assets`, `asset_contracts`, `asset_aliases`, `asset_sources`, `token_catalog`) and never deleted automatically.
+Each refresh upserts records, preserving history and first-seen metadata.
+The WebGUI exposes the catalog and per-token drilldown pages under `/tokens`.

 ### Fallback market snapshots (fast DB warmup)

 To populate the UI quickly, the ingestors also run a low-frequency snapshot fetch: